 Is volcano boarding dangerous?

 As of 2020, there have been no reported deaths caused by volcano boarding, although accidents do happen sometimes.
 Keep in mind that volcano eruptions can happen quite suddenly and you should always rely on local government information regarding whether it is safe to visit a volcanic area or not at any given time.
 Furthermore, there have been cases of people dying while sandboarding on “regular” sand dunes – so make sure to always wear safety gear and adequate clothing, and to cautiously follow precaution guidelines from your instructors.

 What should you wear when volcano boarding?

-Compared to regular sandboarding, for which no specific clothing is required, wearing a protective suit and goggles is a must when surfing on volcanic terrains.
-Glove, hiking boots, long pants, and long sleeves are recommended, as well as scarfs or similar cloth pieces that can be used to protect the mouth from flying debris while gliding down the volcano.
+Compared to regular sandboarding clothing, wearing a protective suit and goggles is a must when surfing on active volcanos.
+Gloves, hiking boots, long pants, and long sleeves are recommended, as well as scarfs or similar cloth pieces that can be used to protect your mouth from flying debris while gliding down the volcano.

 Wherever you go volcano boarding, keep an eye on the local news and warning issues by the local authorities.
 They will usually track volcanic activities and advise tourists on whether it is safe to visit the location and what distance to keep from the main crater.
 Make sure to join a group of volcano surfers, never attempt to do this alone.
 Most volcano boarding hot spots offer guided volcano boarding tours which will also provide you with safety gear and a volcanoboard, more importantly – they can rescue you should something go wrong.
 Volcano boarding accidents are not rare and can easily lend you at the hospital, so make sure to get a travel insurance that covers volcano boarding.